andersmurphy/andersmurphy-blog/_posts/2018-11-10-clojure-map-values-and-keys.markdown

 ### map-keys

 Another common task I run into is transforming the keys of a map.
-This is especially useful when you are at the edge of your codebase and wanting to communicate to another system that might have different conventions.
-For example when sending up analytic events.
+This is especially useful when you are at the edge of your codebase and wanting to communicate to another system that might have different conventions; for example when sending up analytic events.
 The analytic system might camel case its keys or map keys to completely different words or domain language.

 {% highlight clojure %}
 (defn map-keys [f m]